gdeitzler/Ologies_Analysis/README.md

 This project is a collaboration between Grace Deitzler, PHD and Nick Bira, PHD, two long-time Ologies enthusiasts.

+## Results Markdown

+Ologies_Script.md contains the Rmarkdown file with all generated plots integrated.
+Very user-friendly to read.
+Feel free to check it out!

 # Ologies Dataset Parsing using Spotify

 Datascraping from Spotify to create this dataset of the Ologies podcast was accomplished using four simple python files.